Sleep Gummies

 That's because chronic stress causes your body to go into fight or flight mode, which releases the stress hormone cortisol and adrenaline from your adrenal glands.

-Plus, having trouble sleeping and feeling stressed over long periods of time can make you less likely to exercise and increases the chances of emotional eating.
+Plus, having trouble sleeping and feeling stressed over long periods of time can make you less likely to exercise and increase the chances of emotional eating.

 If you've noticed a weight increase when you step on the scale or you've noticed extra weight when you look in the mirror, don't immediately beat yourself up for it.
 Weight fluctuates over time and it's perfectly normal to gain or lose a few kilos.